department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/related/other-resources/info-architecture.md

 * What are the primary entry points to the service?

-* Would cross-linking from other Veteran Tools Platforms help Veterans find and use your service?
+* Would cross-linking from other tools on the Veteran Tools Platform help Veterans find and use your service?
 If so, what are those secondary entry points?

 #### Test the proposed IA with Veterans